fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/add-pagination-in-exported-pdfs.md

 ---
 title: Add Pagination in exported PDFs | FusionCharts
-description: This article talks about the SDKs used for exporting a dashboard.
+description: This article talks how to add pagination in exported pdfs.
 heading: Add Pagination in exported PDFs
 ---